 YTD – represents Year to Date.
 This term refers to the financial performance, KPIs or activities from the the start of the year to the current date.
 Again, most commonly, this term is used to refer to the period from the start of year to the end of the most recent month.
 Similar to MTD, YTD is also followed by month.
 So, for example, “YTD March” refers to the results related to the period starting from the 1st of January and finishing on March 31st.
 It is important to remember that the fiscal year or reporting year of some companies may not be the standard January to December period.
 For example, for a company, the financial reporting year may start from July and end in June of the next year.
 In this case, the YTD period will start from July, and in this case, YTD September will only reflect the performance for the three months period from July to September.

-Note: If you would like to learn in detail, how to calculate sales variances and the impact they have on sales $, profit $ and profit margin %, and how to explain performance vs budget and prior periods, click here for a detailed video course (at a special discounted price for readers of this post) showing exactly how this is done.
-You also learn how to analyse and present the results of the variances to management.
+Note: If you would like to learn in detail, how to calculate sales variances and the impact they have on sales $, profit $ and profit margin %, and how to explain performance vs budget and prior periods, click here for a detailed video course (at a special price for readers of this post) showing exactly how this is done.
+You will also learn how to analyse and present the results of the variances to management and will be able to download solved variance calculation Excel templates.

 Plan or Budget – Most companies have an annual budget cycle, where well before the start of the year, an extensive and thorough exercise is conducted to plan and quantify the expected (or desired) financial results of the next year.
 The final outcome of the exercise is called “Budget” or “Plan”, and is represented in the form of budgeted income statement, budgeted balance sheet, and often a budgeted cash flow statement.
 However, a lot of detail may be available as back up to the numbers reflected in these budgeted financial statements.
 For budgeted income statement, it is common to start with YTD actual performance of the current year, and then add forecast for the rest of year.
 The full year forecast (including YTD actual numbers) for the current year then becomes the basis for the next year budget.
 Budgeted balance sheet and budgeted cash flow statements follow the budgeted income statement with additional assumptions for the budget year.